Authorities confirm body pulled from Prosser lake is missing Truckee teen

 Volunteer dive team Adventures with Purpose found the remains inside an upturned vehicle about 14 feet underwater and just 55 feet from the shoreline of the reservoir.

+“While we accept this sadness cast under death’s shadow, the rising sun shines light upon us, reminding us not to mourn our loss, but to celebrate Kiely’s spirit and the gift that we all received in knowing her.

+“Kiely will surely remain with us even though we will not get her back.”

 More than a dozen law enforcement agencies had been searching for the teenager on the ground and water since she vanished on 6 August.
-Kiely was last seen at a party in Prosser Family Campground.

-She was last seen at around 12.30am at the site, and her cellphone last pinged at 12.33am close to Prosser Creek Reservoir.
+Kiely was last seen at a party in Prosser Family Campground around 12.30am, and her cellphone last pinged at 12.33am close to Prosser Creek Reservoir.

 The teenager’s mother, Lindsey Rodni-Nieman, previously told The Independent that her daughter sent her a final text message at 11.30pm saying that she would be leaving the party in around 45 minutes.
 The drive home takes around 25 to 30 minutes.